bennington and the world

 in Shaftsbury accepts cleaning supplies, towels, toys, and other items (

 is located on North Street—both accept donations at their back entrances.

 : All checked-out sports and recreation equipment must be returned by

 .
-You will be billed for any lost or damaged equipment that has not been returned by June 2.
+You will be billed for any lost or damaged equipment that has not been returned by this date.